pstyp/quizcreator/README.md

 * I believe users should be able to register and save their quizzes/questions.
 * I think it would be useful if users were able to select the difficulty of questions and quizzes.

-Inevitably, there are many other things that could be improved.
-Nevertheless, I believe that this list outlines the most important ideas.
+Inevitably, there are many other things that could be improved and as such this list is not exhaustive.
+Nevertheless, this list outlines the most important ideas.

 ## Acknowledgements